scds/text-analysis-2/ner.md

 Named entity recognition (NER) identifies features of interest - such as names of people, places and organizations, in addtion to dates, currency and other special categories of nouns - within language data (e.g. unstructured text).

 The best way to grasp NER is to try it out!
-Visit the [CoreNLP demo](https://corenlp.run/) and paste a short passage of text containing at least some proper names into the "--Text to annotate--" field (the maximum number of characters in the online demo is 5000).
+Visit the [CoreNLP demo](https://corenlp.run/) and paste a short passage of text containing at least some proper names into the "-- Text to annotate --" field (the maximum number of characters in the online demo is 5000).

 ![](assets/img/coreNLP-interface.png)

-Remove the "parts-of-speech" and "dependency parse" options from the "Annotations" field to limit our results to named entities and submit the text for analysis.
+Remove the "parts-of-speech" and "dependency parse" options from the "-- Annotations --" field to limit our results to named entities and submit the text for analysis.

 ![](assets/img/coreNLP-ner.png)

-In the screenshot above, CoreNLP has annotated the text from a [Wikipedia article on the American-Canadian anti-slavery activist Mary Ann Shadd](https://en.wikipedia.org/wiki/Mary_Ann_Shadd), tagging words (tokens) with labels like "Person," "Country," "Organization," and "Date."
+In the screenshot above, CoreNLP has annotated the text from a [Wikipedia article](https://en.wikipedia.org/wiki/Mary_Ann_Shadd) on the American-Canadian anti-slavery activist Mary Ann Shadd, tagging words (tokens) with labels like "Person," "Country," "Organization," and "Date."

 Although we can appreciate the utility of CoreNLP annotations in analyzing texts, the 5000 character maximum of the web-based version makes it impractical to scale up for larger corpora.
 You can download the full version of [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) to experiment with but we will be using a different NLP tool, SpaCy, for the lesson.

-## A quick introduction to the computational text analysis workflow (pipeline)
+## A quick introduction to the NLP workflow (pipeline)

-How does an NER tool like CoreNLP or SpaCy go about identifying named entities within an unstructured text corpus, then?
+How does an NLP tool like CoreNLP or SpaCy go about identifying named entities within an unstructured text corpus, then?
+If you have ever gone through the intellectual exercise of considering how to tell a computer to do a simple task (for humans) - like make toast - you quickly discover that much of what is implicit in our own cognitive processes ("verify toaster is plugged in") must be articulated in a programmatic form.
+NER is no different, requiring a number of preparatory steps before it can be performed.

 ### Tokenization